Learn how to set up Jira Software Cloud and integrate it with other products and applications.

 Roll-up values for kanban teams

-Since kanban issues are scheduled using the Start date and Due date fields, a roll-up on the roadmap uses the earliest and latest scheduled dates to determine the duration of the parent.
+Since kanban issues are scheduled using the Start date and Due date fields, a roll-up on the timeline uses the earliest and latest scheduled dates to determine the duration of the parent.

 If the start or due date of a parent issue can’t be inferred, its schedule bar fades out in that direction.
 This is what’s called a partial roll-up, as shown below: